3 Key Ways to Manage Speed to Market

 - Why is it that some companies can marry methods, such as Agile and DevOps, to continuously deliver successfully, while others struggle?

-- What puts some software companies at the forefront of market demand, while others strain to keep pace with the pack?
+- What puts some companies at the forefront of market demand, while others strain to keep pace with the pack?

-While most software companies’ leaders would love to bask in the reflected glory of these technology icons, the reality is most of us are not Amazon or Google.
+While most companies’ leaders would love to bask in the reflected glory of these technology icons, the reality is most of us are not Amazon or Google.
 But, we can all learn from these market innovators that speed is an important factor in their success.
 They are constantly adapting and striving to be first to market.

 - Building collaborative development organizations to expand market capabilities.